huythanhnguyen/rpt_website/README.md

 1. Add the Google AGENT2AGENT diagram image:
    - Save the provided diagram image as `agent2agent-diagram.png`
-   - Place it in the `public/images/` directory
+   - Place it in the `src/assets/` directory
+   - It's already imported and used in Home.vue

+2. Create and add PWA icons:
+   - Create the following icon files and place them in the `public/` directory:
+     - pwa-192x192.png (192x192 pixels)
+     - pwa-512x512.png (512x512 pixels)
+     - favicon.ico
+     - apple-touch-icon.png
+     - masked-icon.svg
+   - These are referenced in the vite.config.js for the PWA manifest
+   - Without these icons, the build process will fail

 ## Development